atextor/OGIT-wiki/OGIT-ontology-details.md

 * All **edges** in the graph must have labels defined by some _verb_ type in the ontology.
 * All triples defined by graph data must be valid according to the ontology (see below for more details)

+Note: to prevent some confusion from now on we will use the terms _attribute_, _entity_, and _verb_ whenever referring to elements from the ontology and _property_, _vertex_, and _edge_ when talking about instance data.

+### OGIT ontology format description

+The ontology is represented in YAML format.
+We are